Add

 • Filters, sorting, pagination.

-Both allow advanced interactions to be created without writing JS.
+Both let you create advanced interactions without writing JS.

-Scroll-based animations Yes, very advanced Yes (features evolving)
+Scroll-based animations Yes, very advanced Yes (features improving)

 Hover, click, focus Yes Yes

-Complex page animations Yes (timelines, multi-steps) More limited but sufficient
+Complex page animations Yes (timelines, multi-step) More limited, but sufficient

-Custom JS integration Yes (embeds, custom code) Yes (ideal for developers)
+Custom JS integration Yes (embeds, custom code) Yes (ideal for devs)

 Forms, on-page SEO, and technical performance